Myron "Pinky" Thompson

-Myron Bennett "Pinky" Thompson (February 29, 1924 - December 25, 2001) was a social worker and community leader in Hawaii and a cultural leader among the Native Hawaiians.
+Myron Bennett "Pinky" Thompson (February 29, 1924 – December 25, 2001) was an American Hawaiian social worker, community leader and cultural leader among the Native Hawaiians.
 He is best known for his work as a member of the Board of Trustees of Bishop Estate (now known as Kamehameha Schools).

+Early life, family, and education

-Thompson graduated from Punahou School in 1943 and received a bachelor's degree in sociology from Colby College in 1950 and a master's degree in social work from the University of Hawaiʻi at Mānoa in 1952.
+Myron Bennett "Pinky" Thompson was born on February 29, 1924, in Honolulu, Territory of Hawaii.
+Thompson graduated from Punahou School in 1943 and received a bachelor's degree in sociology from Colby College in 1950, and a master's degree in social work from the University of Hawaiʻi at Mānoa in 1952.

+He married Laura Kalaukapu Low Lucas on February 21, 1949 in Augusta, Maine, she was the daughter of pioneering Hawaiian social worker Clorinda Low Lucas.
+Thompson is the father of master wayfinder Nainoa Thompson, who made several trans-Polynesian voyages as the navigator of the canoes Hokulea and Hawaiiloa.
+The younger Thompson leads the Polynesian Voyaging Society and sits on the Board of Trustees of Kamehameha Schools.